Priority Funding Targets

 Makai Watch

-The purpose of this grant is to assess the Makai Watch Program, a collaboration between communities and the State DLNR, and identify how it can be strengthened and/or expanded to effectively embody the values and approach on which the program was founded, which at its core recognizes that the people who use a resource ultimately are responsible for its long-term health.
+The Makai Watch Program is a collaboration between communities and the State DLNR, which at its core recognizes that the people who use a resource ultimately are responsible for its long-term health.

 - Conservation International - $49,989